KeldorKatarn/OpenTTD_PatchPack/README.md

 But the credits for features or improvements not created by me goes to the original developers.

+# This repository is no longer maintained

+Almost every single features included in this is now part of JGR's patch pack or soon will be.
+That patchpack is also savegame compatible with this one.
+Therefore I recommend downloading that version instead if you want to stay up to date: https://github.com/JGRennison/OpenTTD-patches

 * * *

 OpenTTD is a transport simulation game based upon the popular game Transport